GigaHierz/carbon-retirement-on-celo/README.md

 </details>

-But you will probably get an error like this:
+But we will probably get an error like this:
 ![Error: No signer yet](./assets/error-no-signer.jpeg)

-And that makes sense, because you are not yet connected with our wallet.
+And that makes sense, because we are not yet connected with our wallet.
 So let's do that.

 | :eyeglasses: Try it out and check the transaction on [Celoscan](https://alfajores.celoscan.io) :eyeglasses: |
 | ----------------------------------------------------------------------------------------------------------- |

 ## 2.4.
 Retire your TCO2s

-After **_Redeeming_** your pool tokens for TCO2s you will be able to retire them.
-You can only retire **TCO2s** tokens.
-You can either choose to simply [`retire`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retire) or if you would like to retire for a third party use the [`retireFrom`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retirefrom) function.
-Lastly you can also already get a certificate created with [` retireAndMintCertificate`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retireandmintcertificate). - [Example ABI](https://github.com/ToucanProtocol/contracts/blob/main/artifacts/staging/celo-alfajores/ToucanCarbonOffsets.json)
+After **_Redeeming_** your pool tokens for TCO2s we will be able to retire them.
+We can only retire **TCO2s** tokens.
+We can either choose to simply [`retire`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retire) or if we would like to retire for a third party use the [`retireFrom`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retirefrom) function.
+Lastly we can also already get a certificate created with [` retireAndMintCertificate`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retireandmintcertificate). - [Example ABI](https://github.com/ToucanProtocol/contracts/blob/main/artifacts/staging/celo-alfajores/ToucanCarbonOffsets.json)

-The first thing you will have to do, will be to get the address of your TCO2 token.
-You will have saved that as return value form `autoRedeem2` or from when you selected the tokens.
-And now you can retire our token, with adding this line of code to our redeem function.
+The first thing we will have to do, will be to get the address of your TCO2 token.
+We will have saved that as return value form `autoRedeem2` or from when we selected the tokens.
+And now we can retire our token, with adding this line of code to our redeem function.

 ```typescript
 await toucan.retire(parseEther("1.0"), tco2Address);
 ```

-Let's rename our function to `retirePoolToken` as well as the button to match the actual action that you are doing.
+Let's rename our function to `retirePoolToken` as well as the button to match the actual action that we are doing.

 <details>
 <summary>Our code should look like this now: </summary>